 After a few weeks adjusting to the D.C. life, I fell in love with the city, the culture, and the people.
 Regardless of where you intern in D.C., you can feel the spirit of politics pulsing all around you.
 The city is energized and dynamic, and opportunities abound to explore museums, nightlife, restaurants, historic corridors, and government buildings.
 Over the course of the semester, I had the chance to tour the U.S. Capitol, the White House, and the State Department, as well as visit the Holocaust Museum, the National Museum of African American History and Culture, and almost every Smithsonian imaginable.
 UCDC was undoubtedly the optimum opportunity for me to transform my interests in the fields of politics and journalism into first-hand experience with the legislative process, allowing me to understand what a future career might look like for me in D.C. and in the greater political world at large.

-Through the unique opportunity to both work and study in the political powerhouse of the nation, UCDC provided me with the necessary tools to jumpstart my political career while continuing to grow as an undergradute consumer of knowledge.
+Through the unique opportunity to both work and study in the political powerhouse of the nation, UCDC provided me with the necessary tools to jumpstart my political career while continuing to grow as an undergraduate consumer of knowledge.
 Through my UCDC internship with the Senate, I was connected to an opportunity to work for the House of Representatives, and decided to extend my time in D.C. to intern with Congressman John Garamendi over the summer.
 Without UCDC, I would not have had access to the necessary networks and resources to navigate the consuming and competitive political environment that D.C. espouses.

 Aside from the professional and educational benefits I gained in D.C., the UCDC program also connected me to a new swath of UC students who shared my political ambitions and personal interests.
 In the UCDC building, you live with students across all nine UC campuses, as well as the University of Michigan.
 As a result, some of the best friends I made from the UCDC program attend schools across California and across the country.
 During my semester, I was also lucky enough to meet other incredible Berkeley students who I was utterly disconnected from before the UCDC program.
 Toward the end of the semester, all Berkeley students were required to take a four-unit seminar together on an elective topic, offering me a taste of home even while I was living and working across the country.
 Whenever I missed Berkeley or California, the friends I made through the UCDC program reminded me that I was creating a home away from home.

 My semester in D.C. was undoubtedly one of my favorite semesters of college.
 I am deeply grateful for the experience to live and work in the heart of our nation’s capitol while enriching myself academically and personally.
 If you are interested in exploring the city of D.C., regardless of your interest in politics, I cannot recommend the UCDC program highly enough.
-From my four months in Washington, I gained first-hand experience working for Congress, deepend my understanding of my professional ambitions and goals, and created long-lasting friendships and experiences.
+From my four months in Washington, I gained first-hand experience working for Congress, deepened my understanding of my professional ambitions and goals, and created long-lasting friendships and experiences.
 My UCDC experience truly allowed me to take my Berkeley degree full circle by carrying out my educational and professional ambitions in the city I one day hope to call home.